forumone/gesso-wp/docs/index.md

 ## About Pattern Lab

-[Pattern Lab](http://patternlab.io/) is the Front End canonical source of markup for Gesso.
-Pattern Lab allows for an organized design system that is based on repeatable design patterns.
+[Pattern Lab](http://patternlab.io/) is the Front End canonical source of markup for Gesso allowing for an organized design system that is based on repeatable design patterns.
 Gesso comes with a Pattern Lab starter-kit that includes commonly used components, regions, and pages with some minimalistic styling.
 Once you have compiled the starter-kit, you will see the many components that have been included that are ready to be pulled into Wordpress.
 All styling is done at the component level, so within a component directory you will find a scss file that relates to that component’s markup.
 The scss then gets globbed into the primary styles.css when the sass in compiled.

 - [Pattern Lab documentation](http://patternlab.io/docs/index.html)